permutationlock/libavengraph/README.md

 ### Benchmarks

-To build and run the algorithm benchmarks you will need ~13GB of unused available system RAM.
+To build and run the algorithm benchmarks you will need ~3GB of available system RAM.
 To benchmark the threaded algorithms your C compiler must support C11 atomics.
 An example full benchmark run command for `gcc` or `clang` on Linux would be:
 ```